How were we Hacked? Part 1

 Octiga to the rescue!

-Octiga offers a solution to help you configure many of the above items easily.
+Octiga offers Office 365 automated solutions to help you configure many of the above items easily.
 Octiga's detect feature monitors for changes and dodgy logins.
 If you suspect a breach, then the recover feature will help you with rapid detection and remediation.
-Try Octiga app and experience an easy, guided and automated security journey in a few clicks.
+Schedule an appointment to experience an easy, guided and automated security journey today.